 - Backup and restore of GigaVUE-FM is only supported for users with super admin privileges. - When you backup GigaVUE-FM, you will not be allowed to perform any non-get operations in GigaVUE-FM such as create, update and delete.
-You can only view the data in GigaVUE-FM. - After the backup operation is completed an event is received in the Events page. - Restore operation will only add the licenses for that GigaVUE-FM instance.
+You can only view the data in GigaVUE-FM. - If you perform a GigaVUE-FM backup in parallel with another backup that is already in progress, you will be notified about the status and instructed to perform the second backup at a later time. - After the backup operation is completed an event is received in the Events page. - Restore operation will only add the licenses for that GigaVUE-FM instance.
 Ensure to have the licenses for the nodes and other GigaVUE-FM instances (in case of High Availability) before the restore operation.
 Add the licenses after the restore operation is completed. - After restore, you must reconfigure the RADIUS and TACACS+ passwords and regenerate the licenses. - When creating a backup file, do not include the following special characters: space "?;: ,/% @ in the alias.